ahuston-0/rust-tutorial/README.md

 # The Rust Programming Language

 This is my attempt to walk through the entire Rust Programming Language book by Klabnik and Nichols (2018).
-So far I've done the guessing game and the section on common programming concepts, with each chapter being in a folder and each subsection being a function in the `main.rs` for that chapter.
+So far I've done the guessing game and the section on common programming concepts, with each chapter being in a folder and each subsection being a function in the `main.rs` or `lib.rs` for that chapter.
 As more chapters are added, more folders will be added.

 ## Project Status